-Challenges continue and dysfunction remains a threat, especially in the context of the midterm elections in November.
-The clarion call to address “income inequality” has become the new political reality that could have serious ramifications for all aspects of U.S. economic policy.
-President Obama calls it “the defining challenge of our time.”
-The investor and business community must take this challenge seriously or face the consequences.
+Income inequality remains a political reality that could have serious ramifications for all aspects of U.S. economic policy.
 The ACCF will continue advocacy for pro-growth tax and economic policies to allow free markets to allocate resources, guide investment decisions and increase living standards for all with a safety net for those Americans truly in need.

-We offer our 2013 annual report as a chronicle of the unique niche the ACCF occupies in helping shape U.S. economic policy to create a higher standard of living, growth and competitiveness in the global economy.
+We offer our 2014 annual report as a chronicle of the unique niche the ACCF occupies in helping shape U.S. economic policy to create a higher standard of living, growth and competitiveness in the global economy.

 With three decades of recognized leadership and influence in U.S. economic policy, the ACCF interacts on a daily basis with policymakers, the media and interest groups on issues of importance to the business community and the U.S. economy.
 We are uniquely able to play this role because of our bipartisan credibility with Members of Congress, from Tea Party Republicans to Progressive Democrats and the White House.
 Our highly respected research and analysis is impactful on legislative and regulatory initiatives, and we have earned respect in the media with editorialists, pundits, columnists and beat reporters.

-The ACCF is committed to its three decade mission—pro-growth tax, economic, trade and energy polices are the key to our economic prosperity.
+The ACCF is committed to its three-decade mission; pro-growth tax, energy, environment, trade and economic policies are the key to our economic prosperity.
 With your support, we will continue to be at the forefront to tackle our country’s economic challenges.

 President and Chief Executive Officer